Coconut-Pecan Shortbread Cookies

 - 2 tablespoons butter

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Cream butter and sugar until light and fluffy.
 Beat in vanilla.
-Combine flour and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk flour and salt; gradually beat into creamed mixture.
 Stir in coconut and pecans.
 Divide dough into two portions.
 Cover and refrigerate for 30 minutes or until easy to handle.

-- On a floured surface, roll each portion to 1/8-in. thickness.
-Cut with a 1-in round cookie cutter.
-Place 1 in. apart on greased baking sheets.
-Bake at 350° for 10-12 minutes or until lightly browned.
+- Preheat oven to 350°.
+On a floured surface, roll each portion to 1/8-in. thickness.
+Cut with a 1-in. round cookie cutter.
+Place cookies 1 in. apart on greased baking sheets.
+Bake until lightly browned, 10-12 minutes.
 Cool for 1 minute before removing from pans to wire racks to cool completely.

-- Meanwhile, for filling, in a large heavy saucepan, bring sugar and water to a boil.
+- Meanwhile, for filling, bring sugar and water to a boil in a large heavy saucepan.
 Add corn syrup; cook until syrup turns golden, about 5 minutes (do not stir).
 Gradually stir in cream and butter.

-- Spread a scant 1/2 teaspoon caramel filling on the bottoms of half of the cookies; top with remaining cookies.
-Let stand for 2 hours or until set.
-Yield: 4 dozen.
+- Spread filling on the bottoms of half of the cookies, a scant 1/2 teaspoon on each; cover with remaining cookies.
+Let stand until set, about 2 hours.

-Originally published as Coconut-Pecan Shortbread Cookies in Country Woman Christmas Annual 2010, p65
+Originally published as Coconut Pecan Shortbread Cookies with Caramel Filling in Country Woman Christmas 2010

 I could not get the dough to stick together in order to be able to roll it out.
 Therefore, I proceeded to try to put it into a cookie dough scoop.
 They were crumbly.
 They tasted good, though.